SummerSlam (2007): Aftermath

 On the August 31 episode of SmackDown!, Rey Mysterio, Finlay, Kane, and Batista participated in a four-man Championship Competition tournament.
 Mysterio defeated Batista and Finlay and became the number-one contender for the World Heavyweight Championship at Unforgiven.
 On the September 7 episode of SmackDown!, Mysterio defeated Chavo Guerrero in an "I Quit" match.
 After the match, The Great Khali attacked Mysterio until Batista came out and executed a spear on Khali.
 Batista was then included in the one-on-one title match at Unforgiven, making it a Triple Threat match.
 At Unforgiven, Batista won the championship for a third time.

 The feud between Matt Hardy and Montel Vontavious Porter (MVP) continued when they were forced to team up against Deuce 'n Domino on the August 31 episode of SmackDown!.
 They won the match and the WWE Tag Team Championship.
 The following month at Unforgiven, MVP and Hardy defeated Deuce 'n Domino to retain the WWE Tag Team Championship.
 In October, at No Mercy, Hardy defeated MVP in a pizza-eating contest.
 On the November 16 episode of SmackDown!, MVP and Hardy lost the WWE Tag Team Championship to the team of John Morrison and The Miz.

 Umaga lost the WWE Intercontinental Championship to Jeff Hardy on the September 3 episode of Raw.
 Afterwards, Umaga started a feud with Triple H and faced off against him in a Street Fight two months later at Cyber Sunday.
 At Unforgiven, Candice Michelle defeated Beth Phoenix to retain the WWE Women's Championship.
 Phoenix, however, later defeated Candice at No Mercy to win the title.
 On the September 4 episode of ECW on Sci Fi, CM Punk defeated John Morrison to win the ECW Championship.
 At Cyber Sunday, Punk retained the title by defeating The Miz.
 The following month, at Survivor Series, Punk defeated Morrison and The Miz in a Triple Threat match to retain the ECW Championship.

-This was the last SummerSlam ever to be in 4:3 format, as in January 2008, all WWE shows went into high definition.

-This was the last SummerSlam where no championships changed hands until 2022.